stonepros/stone/doc/stoneadm/troubleshooting.rst

 Manually running containers
 ---------------------------

-Cephadm writes small wrappers that run a containers.
+Stoneadm writes small wrappers that run a containers.
 Refer to ``/var/lib/ceph/<cluster-fsid>/<service-name>/unit.run`` for the container execution command.